Skip to main content

 3. Which subject for which career?

-Fact: The subject or course you choose can affect your career options.
+The subject or course you choose can affect your career options.

 So, it’s important to know what subject, course, qualification level and grades you need for certain jobs.
+Look at Job Information to find out what a job involves, what the pay is like and how to qualify.

 Did you know?

-• Some careers require you to have a specialist qualification and certain subjects and grades to get onto those courses for example Nursing and Dentistry.
+• Some careers require you to have a specific qualification and certain subjects and grades to get onto those courses, for example Nursing and Dentistry

-• Many careers and higher level courses require you to have specific subjects and grades.
+• Many careers and higher level courses require you to have specific subjects and grades

 4. Do I need English/Welsh, Maths and Science?

 These are the subjects most needed for careers, courses and by employers.
 More and more jobs, apprenticeships and courses ask for these subjects at GCSE C or even B grade.
-For example, to complete your teacher training in Wales, you will need Maths and in either English language or Welsh language GCSE C Grade.
-Find out about Qualifications.

 Find the courses or subjects that lead to your future career.
 Take a look at: